AnuragGupta806/Logical-Rhythm-2020/Readme.md

 # Logical Rhythm 2020

-This Repository contains the notebooks and submissions made by our Team: Aabra-Ca-Data in Logical Rhythm 2020
+This Repository contains the notebooks and submissions made by our Team: Aabra-Ca-Data in Logical Rhythm for Avishkar2020

 ## Team Members:
 1. Anurag Gupta